Local Foods, Local Places

 - Revitalize downtowns, main street districts, and traditional neighborhoods by supporting farmers markets, food hubs, community gardens, community kitchens, and other kinds of local food enterprises, and by providing people with safe, easy ways to reach those amenities, such as walking, biking, or taking transit.

-Local Foods, Local Places technical assistance involves a 1.5-day workshop in each community that brings together federal and state agencies with local stakeholders to identify strategies for enhancing their communities through local foods.
+Local Foods, Local Places technical assistance involved a 1.5-day Zoom workshop to bring together federal and state agencies with local stakeholders to identify strategies for enhancing their communities through local foods.
 Each workshop will result in an action plan laying out specific steps the community can take to achieve its goals.
 These workshops will make the connections between local food systems, place-based considerations, and community and economic development goals.

 The Technical Assistance Process